Grandfather's Profile Hike

 Shanty Spring is a historic spot on Grandfather Mountain, and for good reason - this is the last sure water before the summit and the closest sure water to the summit if you're hiking the Grandfather trail.
 The spring is piped, so fill up before continuing.
 But as the experts, doctors, and multiple signs posted here will tell you: filter or treat water from natural sources before drinking it to be safe.
 Since I sometimes recklessly ignore experts and signs, I have had some very delicious, cold, untreated mountain water from this spring without any problems myself.
 (But don't do that!)

-The Profile trail evens out and crosses the summit ridge in a little section of nondescript forest, and descends just a few yards to its unceremonious end at the Grandfather trail.
-A good directional sign does mark the spot, like most intersections in the park.
+The Profile trail evens out and crosses the summit ridge at about 5675 ft. elevation in a little section of nondescript Fraser Fir forest, and descends just a few yards to its unceremonious end at the Grandfather trail.
+A good set of directional signs marks the spot, like most intersections in the park.
 To continue the hike up to Calloway Peak, turn left onto the Grandfather trail, which starts back uphill along the ridgeline through the spruce-fir forest and a few small openings filled with smooth blackberries.

 When you're finished soaking up the scenery, return to your vehicle on the same path to complete the hike.